neo4j-field/query_verifier/README.md

 ## Intent

-This project is designed to help validate queries from a `query.log` file against a specific Neo4j version.
+This project is designed to help validate cypher queries against a specific Neo4j version.

-If you need to upgrade from version X to version Y and want to ensure all your queries remain valid, you can generate a query log in version X and then run this script against version Y, using the query log from the previous version as input.
+If you need to upgrade from version X to version Y and want to ensure all your queries remain valid, you can collect query logs from version X and then run this script against version Y.

+By default the script will start a neo4j version Y container and send it each distinct query it found in the inputs.

 ## Setup